tensorflow/tensorflow/g3doc/UsageOfConst.md

 implies the following changes to the codebase:

 1. All of the const-duplicated accessors would be eliminated, e.g.
-    `Instruction::getParent() const` would be removed.
-This is expected to remove approximately ~130 lines of code from just Instruction.h alone.
+    `Operation::getParent() const` would be removed.
+This is expected to remove approximately ~130 lines of code from just Operation.h alone.
 1. Const-only predicates would be changed to be non-const, e.g.
-    `Instruction::isTerminator() const` would have the const removed.
+    `Operation::isTerminator() const` would have the const removed.
 1. Iterators and other types and functions that are templated to support `const` can have those template arguments removed.
 1. Types like `OpPointer` and `ConstOpPointer` that exist solely to propagate